More Than a Diagnosis

 As director of Dell Med’s Office of Diversity, Equity and Inclusion, Ortega seeks to be part of building that foundation.
 He works with Dell Med’s faculty and staff on workplace bias and pursuing equity in their own work — and the opportunities to create a more equitable health system are numerous, from hiring decisions to addressing bias in patient care and more.

-Ortega also now holds an assistant professor of practice appointment at Hicks, which enables him to be a faculty facilitator for the Foundations Course, where he works with Jones to teach health professions students how to recognize and reduce implicit bias to improve care.
+Ortega also now holds an assistant professor of practice appointment at the Steve Hicks School, which enables him to be a faculty facilitator for the Foundations Course, where he works with Jones to teach health professions students how to recognize and reduce implicit bias to improve care.

 “Social workers are, by default, trained on a foundation of social justice and equity,” Ortega says.
 “It’s that lens that allows me to have a broader effect on health than one-on-one case management; I can bring my expertise to work that focuses on inclusivity and understanding by all professionals who touch a person’s health.”